Digital Media

 The Reflections Project challenges Seniors to explore a question that is at once simple and deeply complex:

-Experimenting with personal as well as lyrical essay forms, students develop insights about their experiences and identities before translating those ideas visually in an HDR photography diptychs, video essays, websites, and short animations.
-Students deepen their technical communication skills by learning a variety of modern professional equipment and applications such as Adobe Photoshop, Illustrator, After Effects, Premiere Pro, Avid Pro Tools, Autodesk Maya, Propellerhead Reason, HTML/CSS/jQuery, and Google Apps.
+Experimenting with personal as well as lyrical essay forms, students develop insights about their experiences and identities before translating those ideas visually in various kinds of image productions, video essays, websites, mandalas, and short animations.
+Students deepen their technical communication skills by learning more skills with a variety of modern professional equipment and applications such as Adobe Photoshop, Illustrator, After Effects, Premiere Pro, Substance Painter, Avid Pro Tools, Autodesk Maya, ZBrush, HTML/CSS/JavaScript, WordPress, and Google Apps.

 What's new?
-You will learn to implement javascript/jQuery to for more dynamic functionality in your websites.
-In addition, you will start to learn After Effects to produce animation with motion graphics, audio, photographs, kinetic typography, 3D space and a variety of effects.
+You will learn advanced transformation techniques in Illustrator.
+In addition, you will start to learn After Effects to produce animation with motion graphics, audio, photographs, kinetic typography, and a variety of effects.

 Project 6 - Narrative Perspectives

-By exploring various narrative points of view and experimenting with dialogue in their story writing, students develop more advanced storytelling techniques and ideas they apply in the creation of book jacket designs, screenplays, films, animations, trailers, and websites.
-During this project, Seniors also experiment using photography to explore dreamlike narratives in a unit on Surrealism.
-Students deepen their technical communication skills by learning a variety of modern professional equipment and applications such as studio strobe photography, Adobe Photoshop, Adobe Illustrator, Adobe InDesign, Adobe Dreamweaver, Adobe Premiere Pro, Adobe After Effects, Avid Pro Tools, Propellerhead Reason, Dragonframe, Autodesk Maya, HTML/CSS/jQuery, and Google Apps.
+By exploring various narrative points of view and experimenting with dialogue in their story writing, students develop more advanced storytelling techniques and ideas they apply in the creation of surreal compositions, movie posters, book jacket designs, screenplays, films, trailers, keyframe and motion caption animations, 3D layered art and videos, and JavaScript websites.
+Students deepen their technical communication skills by learning a variety of modern professional equipment and applications such as Adobe Photoshop, Adobe Illustrator, Photoshop, Premiere Pro, After Effects, Substance Painter, Avid Pro Tools, Autodesk Maya, ZBrush, and HTML/CSS/JavaScript with Visual Studio Code.

-In Digital Media, you will use Dreamweaver, Photoshop, Illustrator, After Effects, Pro Tools to produce website that
+In Digital Media, you will use Visual Studio Code, Photoshop, Illustrator, After Effects, Pro Tools to produce a Narrative 2 website that features your

-- Time lapse build video of your Multilayered 3D Art
+- Worldbuilding Multilayered 3D Art, 3D Digital Video of your Multilayered 3D Art, Time lapse build video of your Multilayered 3D Art

 Project 7 - Zenith